Homepage

 BOOKS & CHAPBOOKS

 Within Walking Distance (chapbook), with illustrations by Emily Kalwaitis.
-Released January 31, 2023.
-ORDER HERE
+Independently published (January 31, 2023).
+ORDER FROM BOOKSHOP, AMAZON, OR DIRECTLY FROM AUTHOR.

 LITERARY MAGAZINES & ANTHOLOGIES